AntonioFasano/BloomR/src/bloomr.beta.md

 When in br.desc 'CIE_DES_BULK' is not availbale use NA allow br.desc/br.bulk.desc to use simulated
 Find a better place for  br.beta(): here it does not make sense.
 In bloomr.Rmd prevents a replacement with the beta when it is ready for shipping.

-Fix XXXX paragraphs
+Use safer way to get internal variables `get(".br.types", pos = "bloomr")` Fix XXXX paragraphs
+For final tests (when beta is release candidate), do not use source('bloomr.R')

+### Terminal tests
+copy of br.desc for simulations always.display.tickers, dates.as.row.names